 Final Thoughts: Spice Up Your Chicken Life

 So, what spices are good on chicken?
-Well, now you’ve got a solid list of ten stars, plus expert advice on how to use them.
-The beauty of spices is that they’re flexible — feel free to experiment and find your signature blend.
+Now you’ve got a solid list of ten stars, plus expert advice on how to use them.
+The beauty of spices is their flexibility — feel free to experiment and find your signature blend.

 Remember, the goal isn’t to mask the chicken, but to enhance it.
 With the right combination of heat, earthiness, sweetness, and umami, you can turn any old bird into a culinary sensation.